No Giannis, no problem: Bucks top Heat in OT, force Game 5

-Even with Giannis Antetokounmpo missing most of the game with a sprained right ankle, the Bucks extended their season to a Game 5 on Tuesday.
-Khris Middleton scored 21 of his 36 points in the third quarter, then made a huge 3-pointer with 6.3 seconds left in overtime and the Bucks topped the Miami Heat 118-115 in Game 4 of their series Sunday.
+Khris Middleton scored 36 points, including a big 3-pointer with 6.4 seconds left in overtime, and the Milwaukee Bucks avoided a sweep by beating the Miami Heat 118-115 in overtime of Game 4 of the teams’ Eastern Conference semifinal series.

+The Heat still lead 3-1, but the Bucks — the best team in the regular season — are still alive, even after Antetokounmpo left early in the second quarter with an aggravation of his sprained right ankle.

+“Khris is very unique,” Bucks coach Mike Budenholzer said.
+“He’s got a way about him.
+He wanted to play.
+He asked to stay in the game.”

 “Just keep fighting,” said Middleton, who also had eight rebounds and eight assists.
 “That’s all my teammates did.”